Why Diversity Matters

 - What do we mean when we talk about diversity in college?

 The root word of diversity is from the Latin, "diversus" which means "various".
 We use it today to describe a mixture of people, traditions, cultures and ideas.
 Diversity can be a huge benefit to students, as it not only exposes them to new ways of thinking, it prepares them for the varied workforce of tomorrow, as well as inspires creativity and innovation.

 - How is American Samoa Community College doing at attracting and supporting students from all financial backgrounds?

-Even a school with great racial, ethnic and geographic diversity may not be diverse when it comes to the economic backgrounds of their students.
-To get a better idea of how American Samoa Community College is supporting low-income students check the Financial Aid Page.
+Schools with otherwise excellent ethnic and location diversity still may not be diverse when it comes to other factors, such as income levels.
+Get a better idea of how American Samoa Community College supports low-income students by visiting the Financial Aid Page.

 - How important is diversity to American Samoa Community College?